 EHD has joined with local agencies to help older adults bridge the digital divide so they can order groceries, find resources, and communicate with family and friends.

 For those who cannot use a smart phone, tablet, or computer, we will continue with updates on COVID-19 and information on food and other resources to our CHPs.

 EHD is exploring ways to improve seniors’ access to grocery stores.
-This could include volunteer drivers, better information about existing public transit services, special bus service for seniors to grocery stores, or assistance with ordering groceries for delivery.
+This could include volunteer drivers, better information about existing public transit services, or assistance with ordering groceries for delivery.
+We worked with GoDurham to help establish a grocery store shuttle for seniors.
+Learn more on our Healthy Seniors Page.